 - Professionalism: The graduate will uphold the ANA Code of Ethics for Nurses and perform within the legal scope of practice.

 Admission to the nursing program is a separate process from being admitted to the college.
 It is the student’s responsibility to understand and meet admissions requirements prior to admission.

-- You will be notified of your acceptance via mail or email.
+You will be notified of your admission decision by mail or email.